Syliphone

-Syliphone was a Guinean record label which ran from 1967 until 1984.
+Syliphone was a Guinean record label that ran from 1967 until 1984.
 The label was based in Conakry, Guinea.
 Created and funded by the Guinean government, Syliphone was the first African record label to attain funding from the state within the post-colonial era.
 The music on the label has been described as representing "some of the most sublime and influential that any West African nation has ever produced."
-The dissolution of Syliphone came with the death of the first president of Guinea, Ahmed Sékou Touré in 1984.
+The dissolution of Syliphone came with the death of the first president of Guinea, Ahmed Sékou Touré, in 1984.

-Context and Origins
+Context and origins

 On 28 September 1958, Guineans voted in a constitutional referendum on whether to adopt Charles de Gaulle's French Constitution of 1958, which proposed the formation of a new French Community.
-Over 95% of the votes were against the constitution.
-On 2 October 1958 Guinea became an independent nation, making it the first of the French colonies to attain independence.
+More than 95% of the votes were against the constitution.
+On 2 October 1958, Guinea became an independent nation, making it the first of the French colonies to attain independence.